Mom and baby:

 A story of resilience in motherhood, childbirth and recovery.

-Shared with Miracle’s permission as part of the VNPC’s Turn the Page Project, a series of digital storytelling workshops for birthing persons to provide a supportive space where each respective group can gather to reflect, share their stories, and learn from each other.
+Shared with Miracle’s permission as part of the VNPC’s Turn the Page Project, a series of digital storytelling workshops for pregnant and parenting women to provide a supportive space where each respective group can gather to reflect, share their stories, and learn from each other.